 In accordance with Section 43 (3) in Chapter 5 of the Disaster Management Act no 57 of 2002, the Mkhambathini Municipality has established the Unit within the Community Services Department, under Protection Services.
-Currently the unit has one staff member (the Disaster Management Officer) that operates within the municipality's main premises.Prior to the amendment of the Act, this service was mainly the responsibility of the District Municipality and as such the Mkhambathini Municipality did not have capacity to support the activities within this mandate.Mkhambathini Municipality is currently in the process of reviewing the Disaster Management plan of the municipality which was last reviewed in 2016.
+Currently the unit has one staff member (the Disaster Management Officer) that operates within the municipality's main premises.
+Prior to the amendment of the Act, this service was mainly the responsibility of the District Municipality and as such the Mkhambathini Municipality did not have capacity to support the activities within this mandate.
+As such, the municipality has an outdated Disaster Management Framework/ Plan that is currently being reviewed with the assistance of the District Disaster Management Unit and the Provincial Disaster Management Unit.